ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 Brent took the long MRT ride to the edge of the city, and then walked up a road bordered by tufted grass.
 It was drizzling.

-It wasn't Brent's first time at Hero's home.
-In August, Hero had held a reception for the exchange students, where they sat in small groups in his living room, dipping squid, cabbage and tofu into portable hotpots.
-On that night Hero's home was like a jewelry case, but cool and wet, smelling faintly of sulphur from the dark stone underlying the hills of Yangmingshan.

-Brent said hello to Hero and his wife, and then went to put his stuff in the guest bedroom.

-"You have so many DVDs," said Brent, when he found Hero in the kitchen.
-"How do you say 'DVD' in Mandarin?"

-Hero shrugged.
-"DVD," he said.

-Brent had noticed all six seasons of "Megastructures" behind a glass case in his room.

-"How many have you watched?"

-"Most," said Hero, opening his fridge.
-"I make time to relax and learn."

-Hero studied the inside of the fridge, his expressive face clearly indicating that he'd forgotten what he was looking for.

-"Ah, so," he said, selecting a taro root.
-He cut it up on the jet black counter and then swept the slices into his hand.

-"I'll show you how to feed Helsa," said Hero.

-Brent followed Hero into a dark room adjacent to the kitchen.

-"Here she is."

-A yellow lab wagged its tail quietly at Hero and Brent.
-Hero kneeled on a pillow besides the dog's bed and let the dog eat the taro out of his hand.

 ---

 Waking up in Hero's home was refreshing.
 The winter sun had warmed the wooden